LincolnVS/lincolnvs/README.md

 - Brazilian Portuguese translator for [Unciv - Civ V for Android (+Desktop)](https://github.com/yairm210/Unciv).

 ### Research papers I worked at:
-- Co-author of "FastIoT - A Compression Model for Displaying a Huge Volume of IoT data in Web Environments" (publication pending)
+- Co-author of "FastIoT - A Compression Model for Displaying a Huge Volume of IoT data in Web Environments" (publication link pending)

 > Prefer to give the world knowledge rather than hate!